 1. Do you need a rooster for the hens to lay eggs?

 Answer: No. This is the biggest misconception about chickens.
 A rooster is never necessary for your hens to lay eggs.
-If you want chicks, of course you need a rooster to fertilize the eggs, but the girls don’t need the boy for producing those yummy fresh eggs.
+If you want chicks, you need a rooster to fertilize the eggs, but the girls don’t need the boys to produce those yummy fresh eggs.

 Answer: This depends on several reasons.
 First is the breed of the chicken.
-Some hens are bred for egg production and if the chickens are healthy, they may lay an egg a day.
-However this is not the norm and you can usually expect 4-5 eggs per chicken, each week or 1 egg every two days.
-A good rule of thumb is 3 hens will give you 2 eggs a day.
+Some hens are bred for egg production, and if the chickens are healthy, they may lay an egg daily.
+However, this is not the norm, and you can usually expect 4-5 eggs per chicken each week or one egg every two days.
+A good rule of thumb is that three hens will give you two eggs daily.

-Finally, the seasons have a big impact on egg production.
-During the winter when there are fewer daylight hours, the number of eggs decreases drastically while the summer months are more productive.
+Finally, the seasons have a significant impact on egg production.
+During the winter, when there are fewer daylight hours, the number of eggs decreases drastically, while the summer months are more productive.

 3. How long do chickens live?